Algebraic $K$-theory for squares categories: K -theory of squares categories

 The \textsl{category of horizontal functors}, denoted $\hFun(\D,\C)$ has objects the horizontal functors and morphisms the vertical distinguished transformations.
 Analogous definitions of vertical functor, horizontal distinguished transformation, and category of vertical functors can be defined. \end{definition}

 \begin{definition} As usual, write $[k]$ for the category $0 \rto 1 \rto \cdots \rto k$.
 Let $\C$ be a squares category.
 Let These categories assemble into a simplicial category which we denote $T_\dotp \C$.
 On objects, for $0<i<1$, the $i$th face map is given by composing in the $i$th slot, and on morphisms it is given by composing the squares.
 The first and last face maps are given by deleting.
 The degeneracies are given by inserting identity maps on objects and repeating vertical maps on morphisms.
-The nerve of this simplicial category is a bisimplicial set, which by definition is also the nerve of the double category $\C$.
-We define
+We define the squares $K$-theory of $\C$ by looping the geometric realization of the bisimplicial set given by the nerve of this simplicial category.

 Here, $\Omega_O$ is the based loop space based at the object $O \in N_0 T_0\C$. \end{definition}